Having trouble bouncing back after a tough workout? Your post-workout recovery (or lack thereof) could be to blame.

 "Stretching is great for keeping the muscles healthy and promoting blood so the muscles can receive the proper nutrients it needs."

-Doing so won’t require too much time — 10-15 minutes, tops, and you can listen to a podcast or some fun beats to help pass the time.
+Doing so won't require too much time — 10-15 minutes, tops, and you can listen to a podcast or your favorite playlist to help pass the time.

-According to Davis, it “helps soothe and relieve the inflammation of the connective tissue surrounding the muscles in the body.”
+"It helps soothe and relieve the inflammation of the connective tissue surrounding the muscles in the body," Davis says.
 In other words, it’s what causes a lot of ooh’s and ahh’s.

 For instance, say you just did a lower-body session, Tim Liu, an online fitness and nutrition coach, says that you can roll out the glutes by maneuvering your body in a certain way.